Rh-Dang/CA-MSN-action-recognition/README.md

 state-of-the-art performance under the premise of ensuring the calculation speed.

 ## Prerequisites
--Python 3.6
+- Python 3.6
--Anaconda
+- Anaconda
--Pytorch 1.3
+- Pytorch 1.3